MerginMaps/docs/src/migrate/qfield/index.md

 Both platforms are rendering and using QGIS Projects (`.qgz` files) and associated online or offline geo-data sources.
 Therefore the basic concept of migration is to get plain QGIS project on desktop and upload it to <MainPlatformName />.

-### Download to desktop and upload to <MainPlatformName />
+### Transfer QField project to desktop

-1. transfer project from QField to your desktop computer (either via USB cable or QFieldCloud)
-- e.g. use "Send compressed folder to" action in QField to get compressed.
-Consult "QField Storage Access" documentation
+If you use USB cable for synchronisation of your data, use your common workflow to transfer project to your desktop, e.g. use "Send compressed folder to" action in QField to get compressed project to your email.

+If you are QFieldCloud user, use QFieldSync to synchronize your latest changes to your desktop.

-2. convert QField project to a regular QGIS project (if QFieldCloud is used)
+### Convert QField project to QGIS project

-- Remove offline editing from the layers and export layers to be local geopackages and not stored on QFieldCloud PostGIS servers.
+Now when you have your QField project on your computer, you need to convert it to a regular QGIS project. <MainPlatformName /> doesn't use offine editing, nor connection to QFieldCloud PostGIS databases, so we need to remove those.

+1. Close QGIS

+2. Find the folder location e.g. `C:\GIS\QField_MyProject` on your computer, and create its hard copy `C:\GIS\MyProject`.
+The folder should include single QGIS project file (`.qgz` or `.qgs`), some data sources (like GeoPackages `.GPKG` or base maps) or sometimes other files (e.g. photos `.jpg` or `.png`).
+Alternatively, you can create new folder `C:\GIS\MyProject` and just copy QGIS project file (`.qgz` or `.qgs`) and other required data sources to new folder one by one.

+3. Open the folder `C:\GIS\MyProject` and remove all hidden files and all files that are not stricly required by regular plain QGIS project (such as QField configuration files or backups of the layers or offline synchronisation logs).

+4. Open QGIS and open project from the folder `C:\GIS\MyProject`.
+For each layer, check its properties and verify that the sources do not point to any QFieldCloud databases.

+5. Close and reopen QGIS for from the folder `C:\GIS\MyProject`.
+Make sure project loads correctly, and you have all data there.

+### Upload QGIS project to <MainPlatformName />

-3. use <QGISPluginName /> to package and upload project to <MainPlatformName />
+1. Use <QGISPluginName /> to package and upload project to <MainPlatformName />.
+2. Verify that the project is present on <DashboardLink desc="server">.
+3. Download project on <MobileAppName /> and check you see your data and styling correctly.

+### Fine-tune <MainPlatformName /> project

-4. setup specific <MainPlatformName /> features for your project, such as selective sync, photo quality in <MainPlatformName /> plugin
+Setup specific <MainPlatformName /> features for your project, such as selective sync, photo quality in <MainPlatformName /> plugin

-### Known Differences

-1. QField is built around modes.
-There is not such concept in <MainPlatformName />
-2. Both platforms support almost the same set of supported formats via QGIS data providers and GDAL.
-Read all formats supported by <MainPlatformName /> [here](../../gis/supported_formats/index.md)
-3. You can use preview panel in <MobileAppName />,see [how to setup it](../../tutorials/further-project-customisation/index.md) how to use it

-If you cannot find some feature in the <MobileAppName />, check our <WishListLink />

 ## Migrate QFieldCloud Settings